-Two predicate names have special meaning. throw implies Prolog will map the signal onto a Prolog exception as described in section 4.11. default resets the handler to the settings active before SWI-Prolog manipulated the handler.
+Three names have special meaning. throw implies Prolog will map the signal onto a Prolog exception as described in section 4.10, debug specifies the debug interrupt prompt that is initially bound to SIGINT (Control-C) and default resets the handler to the settings active before SWI-Prolog manipulated the handler.

-Signals bound to a foreign function through PL_signal() are reported using the term \$foreign_function(Address).
+Signals bound to a foreign function through PL_signal() are reported using the term '\$foreign_function'(Address).